declanoller/declanoller.github.io/_posts/2019-05-16-in-case-hexapods-werent-creepy-enough-the-centipede-robot.md

 pwm = int(self.pwm_mid + pwm_amplitude*sin(self.phase + self.phase_offset))
 ```

-And controlling <code>phase</code> however you'd like.
+And controllingphasehowever you'd like.
 Here's where the fun stuff comes in.
 To get a single leg to move in a "walking" pattern like you'd expect, the hip and ankle servos can't be doing exactly the same movement.
 To see what I mean, imagine parametrizing an $x$ and $y$ with a time $t$ and the sine function, to make a circle.
 If you do $x(t) = y(t) = sin(\omega t)$, you'll get something like:
 {{CODE_line_cycle}}

 Which obviously wouldn't make it walk.
 Rather, you have to give one of them a phase offset (like in the code above).
 To get a circle, $\pi/2$:
 {{CODE_circle_cycle}}

 So, each servo has a <code>phase_offset</code> variable.
 However, the really cool thing about the hierarchical setup is that it lets this be set coherently too!
 Each <code>Leg</code> object knows its <code>Servo</code> objects need a certain phase offset with respect to each other.
 However, each <code>Leg</code> also has a phase offset with respect to the other legs!
 So a high level phase offset is given to each <code>LegPair</code> object, and then every class assigns the appropriate offsets to its lower level objects.